haet97trivedi/Literature-Data-Management-with-Python-and-SQLite3/README.md

     <li>Database Creation: The script creates an SQLite database named <code>BookInfo.db</code>.</li>
     <li>Table Creation: It creates two tables, <code>Authors</code> and <code>Books</code>.</li>
     <li>Data Insertion: The script populates the tables with sample data related to authors and books.</li>
+    <li>Data Retrieval: The script fetches and prints all records from the <code>Authors</code> table.</li>
+    <li>Data Filtering: It takes user input for an author's birthplace and fetches all books written by authors from that place.</li>
+    <li>Data Filtering based on Year: It takes user input for a year and retrieves all book titles that were published after that year, sorted by the year of publication.</li>
+    <li>File Writing: The script asks for an author's name and writes all the books by the author to a text file.</li>
   </ol>

   <h2>Tables Information</h2>